7.2 Administration and governance

 - Reception facilities for vulnerable youths.

-The SUMPPS is a free university medical service available across all higher education institutions and open to all students.
+The SSE is a free university medical service available across all higher education institutions .

-Its purpose is to ensure the physical well-being of students throughout their studies.
+The purpose of these centers is to ensure the physical well-being of students throughout their studies.
 In addition to the medical check-up stipulated in the Decree of 7 October 2008, its remit covers the whole of the prevention spectrum.
-In this respect, the SUMPPS conducts and organises health promotion, prevention and information campaigns with the focus on developing them jointly with students.
+In this respect, the SSE conducts and organises health promotion, prevention and information campaigns with the focus on developing them jointly with students.

 Students can come in on a one-to-one basis for advice and information, to check they are up-to-date with their jabs or to get a medical certificate.
 The service can also arrange specialist (smoking, diet) and psychologist appointments.